Home repairs and improvements

 - Look for a trader well in advance of when you would like the project to start.

 - Avoid using anyone who comes to your door cold calling.

 - Produce a list or specification of what work you would like to have done and share plans or drawings you have to help them give accurate quotes.

-- Obtain at least 3 written quotations and ask for them to be broken down so that you can see the price of work and materials for each item
+- Obtain at least 3 written quotations and ask for a breakdown so you can see the price of work and materials.

 - Discuss delays, who is responsible if there are delays and who pays.

 - Check if you will be given a timetable for the work.

-- Agree how payments will be made, it’s not unusual to be asked for an installment up-front
+- Agree how payments will be made, it’s not unusual to be asked for an instalment up-front.

 - Agree a single point of contact for the project.